ethanuppal/hardfloat-spade/README.md

 [Spade](https://spade-lang.org) wrappers for the [Berkley Hardfloat](https://github.com/ucb-bar/berkeley-hardfloat) floating-point library.

+I had to hack Spade (in [!360](https://gitlab.com/spade-lang/spade/-/merge_requests/360) and [!362](https://gitlab.com/spade-lang/spade/-/merge_requests/362)) to add the language features needed to support this library.

 ## What's in this library?

 This library exposes two levels of abstraction over Hardfloat: